cypress-io/cypress/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: "✨ Feature"
-about: Suggest a feature or enhancement to improve Cypress
+about: Suggest a feature or enhancement to improve Cypress.
 title: ''
 labels: ''
 assignees: ''